 Grievance Procedure & Due Process

-Procedures for Conflicts Between Intern and Others at the Counseling and Testing Center
+Procedures for Conflicts Between Intern and Others at the Counseling Center

 - The intern should make an attempt to work through the conflict with the other party.

 - If the attempt is unsuccessful, the intern should bring the matter to his or her supervisor who will intervene as appropriate, unless that is the person with whom there is a conflict.
 In that case, the intern should bring the matter to the training director who will intervene as appropriate.